eeashar20/Learning-Django-Framework/README.md

 # Learning-Django-Framework
-This repository contain codes for learning Django
+This repository contains code for learning Django